 Churchill: Walking with Destiny

 Widely hailed as the “best single-volume biography of Churchill yet written” (New York Times Book Review), this elegant and impressively detailed account argues that the prime minister’s greatest strength was his ability to learn from his mistakes—of which there were quite a few.
-From the disaster at Gallipoli to the catastrophic decision to return England to the gold standard, Churchill was known as much for his errors in judgment as his wartime heroics.
+From the disaster at Gallipoli to the catastrophic decision to return England to the gold standard, Winston Churchill was known as much for his errors in judgment as his wartime heroics.
 But in 1940, when he became prime minister after nearly a decade out of public office, he was the one “indispensable man” capable of keeping Britain from making peace with Hitler.
 It turned out to be the right decision—thanks in large part to his ability to communicate his own steely resolve to his countrymen.
 The rare 1,000-page book that never lags, Churchill is an indispensable addition to our understanding of one of the 20th century’s greatest leaders.

 Frederick Douglass: Prophet of Freedom